 RCR Advanced Training

-The Office of Graduate and Postdoctoral Studies offers a more advanced ethics training for postdoctoral researchers and fourth-year predoctoral students in the Division of Biology and Medicine that satisfies the National Institutes of Health (NIH) and National Science Foundation (NSF) requirements for the Responsible Conduct of Research.
+The Office of Graduate Studies offers a more advanced ethics training for postdoctoral researchers and fourth-year pre-doctoral students in the Division of Biology and Medicine that satisfies the National Institutes of Health (NIH) and National Science Foundation (NSF) requirements for the Responsible Conduct of Research.
 The course comprises three in-person sessions lasting 3h each and is offered twice per academic year, once during the fall semester and once during the spring semester.
-To complete this training, trainees may attend all sessions of a cycle.
-Please note that sessions have returned to in person starting in 2022.
+To complete this training, trainees must attend all sessions of a cycle.

 Please register here